 Ibanez GSRM20 Mikro Short-Scale Bass Guitar

 The GSRM20 gets recommended a fair amount as a good option for kids.
 The scale length is 28.6″ so it’s pretty small and easy for a child to move their fingers around.
 It’s also very lightweight, so it should be easy for most kids to hold.
-It is a great bass to learn on, has great tone and sounds good.
-The price is approximately $180.
+It is a great bass to learn on, has excellent tone and sounds good.
+The price is approximately $180 and also comes in a left hand model.

-This Modified Jaguar Special SS is also another very popular option for kids.
-Since it’s a Squier (Fender’s budget line) you know you are getting decent quality.
+The Gretsch Guitars G2220 Electromatic Junior Jet Bass II Short-Scale Bass is one of the newer bass models that can work well for kids and teens due to it’s smaller scale.
+Since it’s a Gretsch you know you are getting decent quality.
 If your child ends up not continuing as a bassist (or they get so into it that they want to upgrade!), it’ll be easy to sell this, and get a nice portion of your money back.
-The neck is 30” scale length, and most owners tend to agree that this is an excellent value for the quality you are getting.
-Price: Approximately $180.
+The neck is 30.3” scale length, so it is a perfect size for kids, Price: Approximately $300.

 This pick is maybe kind of an odd option to include for kids, but I thought why not throw it in, so people know it is out there.
 This Hofner is a pricier short-scale bass, inspired by Paul McCartney’s classic Hofner, which he used on most of the Beatles recordings.
 It’s a different looking violin bass with some beautiful design features.
 It has a 30″ scale length, with 22 frets, making it a decent option for kids size-wise (if the price is no object).
-Price is approximately $500.
+The cost is approximately $500 and you can get this model in a left handed version.